-Spring is in the air!
-But, unfortunately, so is Covid (still).
-Luckily, San Francisco has an incredible arsenal of parks to rendezvous outside and enjoy a variety of pandemic-proof activities this season.
+Spring is in the air, events are bouncing back, and picnic season is in full swing.
+Luckily, San Francisco has an incredible arsenal of parks to rendezvous outside and enjoy a variety of activities this season.

 While choosing your favorite picnic spot in San Francisco is like being asked to choose your favorite child—you love all of them the same (only in different ways, for different reasons)—it can be done.

 So, if you’re wondering where to picnic in San Francisco, we’ve got you covered.
-Guaranteed there’s something for every person and pandemic bubble.
+Guaranteed there’s something for every person or event.